 - Transcripts (unofficial are preferred)

-Enrolled undergraduate and graduate students, and recent graduates from any college or university.
+Enrolled undergraduate and graduate students, and recent graduates from any college or university are eligible to apply for unpaid internships.
+Unpaid internships have a minimum number of hours of 150 and a maximum number of hours of 300.
 High-school students are not eligible, and instead should apply to the three-week Teen Summer Internship program.
+For funded opportunities, please see the eligibility requirements below.

 The Penn Museum welcomes the opportunity to work cooperatively with schools seeking to grant academic credit for internships.
 Applicants are encouraged to initiate arrangements for credit with their colleges or universities.
 The Penn Museum does not grant academic credit.